carryorange/carryorange.github.io/distributed_systems_notes/[fundamentals] network.md

    * ISP cache
    * ISP's DNS server initiates a DNS query

-2. The browswer initiates a TCP connection with the server
+2. The browser initiates a TCP connection with the server
    * TCP/IP three-way handshake
      1. Client machine sends a `SYN` packet
      2. Server responds a `SYN/ACK` packet (if it allows a connection)
      3. Client acknowledge by sending an `ACK` packet.

-3. The browswer sends an HTTP request to the server
+3. The browser sends an HTTP request to the server

 4. The server handles the request and sends back an HTTP response

-5. Browswer parses and renders the HTML content (or initiates other actions based on HTTP response)
+5. Browser parses and renders the HTML content (or initiates other actions based on HTTP response)

 <br><br>